Google and its UK corporation tax: facts or dereliction?

 But that is not the figure corporation tax is applied to – and it wouldn’t be fair if it was.

 Only a fraction of the value of Google’s UK sales is being generated by its UK staff.
 The products they are selling have been invented, developed and managed elsewhere, mainly California.
 On that basis it’s not unreasonable that most of the tax on the company’s UK sales profits is allocated to the US Government.

 Are we getting our fair share?
 Without access to all the figures we can’t be sure, but ‘back of an envelope’ estimates suggest HMRC are not in the wrong ballpark.
 Sales and marketing – Google’s main activities in the UK – are about a sixth of the company’s global costs.
 The share of Google’s UK sales profits judged attributable to UK activity also appears to be about a sixth.

 If we somehow persuaded the world to move to a sales based system for taxing corporate profits, we might get more from Google but we would lose elsewhere.
 Suddenly our exporters would be paying their taxes where they export to rather than where their employees live, work and use public services.
 A UK manufacturer supplying components to a German car company would pay its tax in Germany.
 Would this really be fair?

 Our corporate tax system is not perfect.
 HMRC are right to probe arrangements which look like they are short-changing the UK.
 We are right to be working internationally to tighten up the rules.
 But fundamentally the system is sound.
 We should beware throwing it out when the alternatives are all at least as flawed.
 And so long as we have it politicians should judge companies by the rules as they are rather than as they imagine them.

-John Cullinane, Tax Policy Director, Chartered Institute of Taxation
+By John Cullinane, Tax Policy Director, the Chartered Institute of Taxation